 Set up a bed or crate for your new dog and make this a sanctuary space.
 Create the sanctuary away from the rest of the household so that it offers your pet a feeling of peace and security.
 Use blankets or sheets to make the space comfortable and inviting.
 If your new friend is still a puppy or doesn’t like to be alone, you can place the sanctuary in a more central location.
 You can also place a crate cover or blanket over the space to make it feel even more secure and cozy.
 Give your pet treats in this space so that the sanctuary is associated with an enjoyable experience.
 A good idea for a treat is a Kong filled with wet food or peanut butter.

 Facilitate Responsible Introductions

 If you already have a pet in your family, try to do a meet and greet before bringing the new pet into the home.
-The Virginia Beach SPCA conducts a meet-and-greet with any resident dog(s) prior to adoption; but, if you have other pets such as small animals or a cat, you will want to introduce them slowly and with supervision.
+The Virginia Beach SPCA conducts a meet-and-greet with any resident dog(s) prior to adoption; however, if you have other pets such as small animals or a cat, you will want to introduce them slowly and with supervision.
 Let them sniff each other through the door first so they can familiarize themselves with the new smells.
 When your pets do meet face to face, try to keep it short and sweet.
-It might take some time for them to get used to each other, and that’s ok, but make sure you don’t force interaction as this could cause fights and aggression.
-If you continue to have problems, you can contact the trainers at Happy Paws who can help you.
+It might take some time for them to get used to each other, and that’s ok!
+Make sure you don’t force interaction as this could cause fights and aggression.
+If you continue to have problems, consider contacting one of our recommended dog trainers.